Timeline

 Death of George V. His son Edward VIII succeeds.

-Snow White and the Seven Dwarfs is the first full-length animated film.
+Snow White and the Seven Dwarfs is the first full-length animated film

 Edward VIII abdicates to marry Mrs Simpson.
 George VI becomes king.

-They move to Hove.
+The Lindsays move to Hove.

 Out of the Silent Planet by C S Lewis